Siara-05/Problem-Solving/README.md

-# Here we will practice all the things i learn in jaavascript #
+# Here we will practice all the things I learn in jaavascript #
 ---